cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 }
 ```

-In the compiled `tx.ts` file you will find its service declaration:
+If so, you will find its service declaration in the compiled `tx.ts` file:

 ```typescript [https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/bank/v1beta1/tx.ts#L243-L248]
 export interface Msg {